wix-incubator/wml/readme.md

 `wml enable <linkId>` (or `wml en`)

 Enables a link.
+Passing `all` as linkId enables all links.

 #### disable

 `wml disable <linkId>` (or `wml d`)

 Disables a link.
+Passing `all` as linkId disabled all links.

 Great for re-using old links without having to type them over and over again.